Catalan crisis: Independence declaration looms

 The sight of Spanish forces seizing Catalan institutions would further polarize opinion in the region, reeling from Sunday's crackdown.
 Barcelona's city police said 700,000 people took part in a day of protest against the police violence Tuesday.

 Spain's Foreign Minister denied that security forces used excessive force on Sunday.
-"If there was any use of force by police in any way it was because they were prevented from doing what they were asked to do," Alfonso Dastis told CNN's Cristiane Amanpour.
+"If there was any use of force by police in any way it was because they were prevented from doing what they were asked to do," Alfonso Dastis told CNN's Christiane Amanpour.

 King's hardline speech